FBI arrests 2 Columbus narcotics officers on drug charges - WHIZ News

 COLUMBUS, Ohio (AP) — Two narcotics officers who serve on the police force in Ohio’s capital city have been arrested by the FBI on charges connected to the distribution of fentanyl and attempts to smuggle other drugs, federal prosecutors announced Wednesday.

-Columbus officers John Kotchkoski, 33, and Marco Merino, 44, were arrested Tuesday by FBI agents and were due to make their initial court appearances on Wednesday.
+Columbus officers John Kotchkoski, 33, and Marco Merino, 44, were arrested Tuesday by FBI agents.
 Both were in custody and it wasn’t clear if either man had retained an attorney.
 Each could face a potential life sentence if convicted.

 The two officers were involved in the distribution of approximately 7 1/2 kilograms of fentanyl, according to the U.S. Attorney’s Office of the Southern District of Ohio.